puppetlabs/puppetlabs-packer/templates/centos/README.md

 All templates must be built in the `<os_dist>/<variant>/<arch>` directory.
 Make sure that the environment variable PACKER\_VM\_OUT\_DIR is set so that Packer knows where to copy the build artifacts (it is common to set it to ".", the current `<os_dist>/<variant>/<arch>` directory).
 If you are building a template with a vmware-vmx builder, be sure to set the PACKER\_VM\_SRC\_DIR environment variable to the directory containing the directory containing the relevant vm files.
 It is common to set PACKER\_VM\_SRC\_DIR = PACKER\_VM\_OUT\_DIR to make it easy to build a vmware-vmx template from a previous vmware build.

-## Centos 5.11/6.6
+## Centos 5.11/6.8

+The boot command for Centos < 7 is slightly different, so we have an additional var file to include in the build process.

-To build any template in the `templates/common` directory for Centos 5.11/6.6, type:
+To build any template in the `templates/common` directory for Centos 5.11/6.8, type:
 ```
 packer build -var-file=../../common/vars.json -var-file=../common/vars.json -var-file=vars.json ../../../common/<template-file>
 ```